snowdream/google-search-blocklist/README.md

 ## Setup
 1. Open Google Chrome,Login into google: https://www.google.com/.
 1. Install the official google chrome extension: https://chrome.google.com/webstore/detail/personal-blocklist-by-goo/nolijncfnkgaikbjbdaogikpmpbdcdef?hl=en
 1. Click the extension icon on the right-top corner of Google Chrome.
-Select "Import",Then copy all the content from `BLOCKLIST.md`,and paste it.
+Select "Import",Then copy all the content from `BLOCKLIST`,and paste it.
 Then click the button "Import".

 That is it!
 Good Luck!